mrbid/C-SDL-Raytracer/README.md

 Just a simple ray tracer that uses spheres.

-Lambertian/Fullbright shaded with the light source being behind the ray origin (camera)
+Lambertian/Fullbright shaded with the light source being behind the ray origin (camera).

 ---